 - If the Show is canceled any time after November 30, 2021 – 20% of show registration fees will be refunded.

 Auditions will be held throughout the morning by skater levels.
-A schedule will be posted as soon as it’s available.
+Complete information on auditions, including the schedule and mandatory forms can be found HERE.

 LEARN TO SKATE AUDITIONS – The Learn to Skate auditions are meant to be fun and are mostly a chance for us to meet the skaters and organize them by level and age.
 There is absolutely zero pressure and your skater will be with other skaters in a group, with a leader, the whole time.